SingleAccretion/Dotnet-Runtime.Dev/README.md

 This is the primary script for working with SPMI-generated diffs.
 It is intended to be invoked in the directory created by `superpmi.py` (e. g. `C:\Users\Accretion\source\dotnet\diffs\spmi\asm.libraries.pmi.windows.x64.checked.44`).
 Note that most of the parameters to the script can be shortened per the standard PowerShell rules (e. g. `-log` => `-l`, `-wordDiff` => `-w`, `-basediffs` => `-b`, etc).

 Parameters:
-1) `-spmiIndex` (positional): the SPMI index for the diff of interest.
+1) `-spmiIndex` (positional): the SPMI context index.
 This is the only required parameter, and in absense of any others, it makes the script equivalent to invoking `git diff --no-index base/spmiIndex.dasm diff/spmiIndex.dasm`.
 2) `-perfScore`: a shortcut for `jit-analyze -b base -d diff -metric PerfScore`.
-3) `-log`: whether to re-invoke SPMI on the provided diff and generate dump files for the base and diff, to be `git diff`ed.
-Note the script supports invocations without `-spmiIndex` in case `-log` was specificed, making it equivalent to `git diff --no-index baselog.cs log.cs`.
+3) `-log`: whether to re-invoke SPMI on the provided diff and generate dump files, to be `git diff`ed.
+Note that the script supports invocations without `-spmiIndex` in case `-log` was specificed, making it equivalent to `git diff --no-index baselog.cs log.cs`.
 This is useful when analyzing large dumps, where regenerating them is relatively expensive.
 4) `-native`: whether to use "native" cross-compilers when invoking SPMI.
 By default, the script will prefer `x86`-hosted compilers for all `x86` and `ARM` diffs.
 5) `-basediffs`: whether to use the "base" Jit with SPMI.
-6) `-asm`: whether to re-invoke SPMI on the provided diff and generate `.dasm` files for the base and diff.
+6) `-asm`: whether to re-invoke SPMI on the provided diff and generate `.dasm` files.
 Useful for verifying changes have the intended impact on the diff (note, as with `-log`, that the script creates the new `.dasm` files in the current directory, and does not overwite the originals).
 7) `-wordDiff`: whether to use `--word-diff` in `git diff` invocations.
 Useful for diffing dump files, where changes to tree IDs can make ordinary `git diff` too noisy.
 8) `-options`: an array of Jit options to provide to compilers invoked by SPMI.
 For example: `-o JitNoCSE=1, JitNoInline=1`.
-Exceptionally useful for verifying causes of diffs in conjuction with various `No` knobs.
+Exceptionally useful for verifying causes of diffs in conjuction with various `JitNo` knobs.

 #### `diff-mem.ps1` - diff the memory consumption

 As the name suggests, the script is intended for quick and simple verification of changes that could impact memory consumption of the Jit.
 Currently, it only supports diffs with CoreLib compiled via CG2.
-This script relies on "custom base Jits mem stats" being present under the `build` directory.
+This script relies on base Jits capable of measuring memory stats being present under the `build` directory.

 Parameters:
 1) RID and host arch (positional): what host/target combination should be used for the diffs.
 The "RID" is a standard .NET RID (e. g. `win-x64`, `linux-arm`, etc), while the host arch can be one of `x86` or `x64`.
 Default is `win-x64 x64`.
-2) `basediffs (positional): whether to use "the base Jit" for the diff.
+2) `basediffs (positional): whether to use the "base" Jit for the diff.

-#### `fmt.ps1` - apply the "Jit formatting patch"
+#### `fmt.ps1` - apply the Jit formatting patch

 This script downloads and applies the formatting patch generated by the AzDo jobs that run on Jit changes.

 Parameters:
 1) `-download` (positional): the build ID for the formatting job.
 It is intended to be extracted from the URL, e. g.: https://dev.azure.com/dnceng/public/_build/results?__buildId=1927902__&view=logs&jobId=c8204876-824e-5bf9-8c45-a4628bfcec7d.
 2) `-linux`: whether to use the Linux job's artifacts to obtain the formatting patch.
-By default, the Windows' ones are used.
+By default, Windows' ones are used.

 #### `mcs.ps1` - wrapper over the `mcs.exe` native tool